 Try to avoid frustration at this, as the chopping and changing can help you and your child narrow down the activities they are most passionate about.

 Celebrate Their Achievements

-Whatever your child’s hobby may be, remember to support and celebrate their achievements.
+Whatever your child’s hobby, remember to support and celebrate their achievements.
 This could be finishing reading a book on their own, scoring a goal or completing a level on a game.
 Celebrating their achievements in their hobby means they feel encouraged to carry on.

-At our mixed boarding school, Devon, we are always supporting our pupils in their interests and hobbies, be it creative, sporting or academic.
-If you want to know more about the extra-curricular activities we provide at St Peter’s Prep, don’t hesitate to contact us.
+At our mixed boarding school in Devon, we are always supporting our pupils in their interests and hobbies, be it creative, sporting or academic.
+If you want to know more about the extra-curricular activities and opportunities at St Peter’s Prep, don’t hesitate to contact us.